How does praying and fasting for marriage benefit a relationship?

 Otherwise, “push-backs” from your body are normal, especially if its a long fast.
 Stay hydrated and drink natural juices/soups to alleviate the symptoms.

-10. Remember God wants to help you fast
+15. When praying and fasting for marriage, remember God wants to help you fast

 I once believed fasting gets easier with time.
 That the more you do you, the easier it gets over the years.
 And perhaps it does get easier for some people.
 But not for many and certainly not for me.